kuokuo123/otter-launcher/README.md

 # Configuration

-Otter-launcher read a config file from $HOME/.config/otter-launcher/config.toml.
+Otter-launcher reads a config file from $HOME/.config/otter-launcher/config.toml.
 If that file is missing, it looks into /etc/otter-launcher/config.toml

-An example of the file is at config_example/config.toml in this repo.
-Copy it to one of the above paths.
+An example config file is at config_example/config.toml in this repo.
+Copy it to one of the above locations.

-Also, check the wiki page for [more examples of module config](https://github.com/kuokuo123/otter-launcher/wiki).
+Also, check [more examples of module config](https://github.com/kuokuo123/otter-launcher/wiki) at the wiki page.

 ``` toml
 [general]